British Columbia Sheriff Service: History

 In 1857, Governor James Douglas appointed Andrew Muir as the first sheriff of the Colony of Vancouver Island.
 In 1860, the Sheriffs Act was created, which divided the province into nine counties.
-Early sheriffs performed a variety of duties such as "jailhouse manager, tax collector, government agent,formed Posses and even gold commissioner".
+Early sheriffs performed a variety of duties such as "jailhouse manager, tax collector, government agent, formed Posses and even gold commissioner".

 In the twentieth century, the role of sheriffs evolved further, depending on the region of the province.
 As sheriffs, roles included "justice of the peace, marrying people in civil ceremonies, and raising the 'hue and cry' and posse comitatus to chase and capture criminals".
 Sheriffs were also responsible for death sentences at the Okalla prison.

 In 1974, the sheriff's office in British Columbia was restructured and merged into a single department known as the British Columbia Sheriff Service and reported to the attorney general.

-In 2021, the BCSS retired the last of its Ford Crown Victoria Police Interceptors.
+In March 2021, the BCSS retired the last of its Ford Crown Victoria Police Interceptors.

 Authorities and duties

-BCSS members are peace officers who receive their authority from the BC Sheriff Act and BC Police Act and as such have authority to enforce provincial and federal statutes.
-They have the authority throughout the Province of British Columbia while in the lawful execution of their duties.
+BCSS members are peace officers who receive their authority from the BC Sheriff Act and BC Police Act and, as such, have authority to enforce provincial and federal statutes.
+They have the authority throughout the province of British Columbia while in the lawful execution of their duties.

+BCSS members are armed with a sidearm while on duty; the current sidearm is the Smith & Wesson M&P. In 2025 BCSS will begin its transition to the Sig Sauer P320 X Carry in 9 mm (Sig P320) with the Sig Romeo X Enclosed Pro Pistol Mounted Optic (laser sights) and the FoxTrot2R Weapon Mounted Light.

-BCSS members carry out protective and enforcement duties in support of the administration of justice including the protection of the Provincial, Supreme and Appeal courts of BC, coroner's court, and other official inquiries such as commissions or public hearings.
-Duties include planning high security trials, assessing and investigating threats towards those employed in the justice system and provincial government, protection of judges, Crown prosecutors and those employed by government, managing detention cells, transportation of prisoners by ground and air, manage and provide protection for juries, serve court-related documents, execute court orders, execute criminal and civil warrants, and provide members to the B.C.
-Fugitive Return Program The BCSS also assists local law enforcement agencies with additional resources to ensure public safety at special events such as Canada Day deployments.
+BCSS members carry out protective and enforcement duties in support of the administration of justice, including the protection of the provincial, supreme and appeal courts of BC, coroner's court, and other official inquiries such as commissions or public hearings.
+Duties include planning high security trials, assessing and investigating threats towards those employed in the justice system and provincial government, protection of judges, Crown prosecutors and those employed by government, managing detention cells, transportation of prisoners by ground and air, manage and provide protection for juries, serve court-related documents, execute court orders, execute criminal and civil warrants, and provide members to the BC Fugitive Return Program The BCSS also assists local law enforcement agencies with additional resources to ensure public safety at special events such as Canada Day deployments.

-As of early 2019, BCSS members are duty-bound and have a responsibility to act in exigent circumstances to intervene in life-threatening situations they encounter in the course of their duties.
+As of early 2019, BCSS members are duty-bound and have a responsibility to act in exigent circumstances to intervene in life-threatening situations they encounter in the course of their duties throughout the province and while working out in the community.